How long is the digestive tract? A visual synthesis

 CSV file.
 Includes complete references with page numbers, along with Min-Max ranges and detailed explanations of the calculation method.

 The text, images, and supplemental data are under an open license, meaning that you are free to share adaptations, even for commercial purposes!
-As long as you give credit to our work by mentioning “Elegant Experiments” with a link to www.elegantexperiments.net
+As long as you give credit to my work by mentioning “Elegant Experiments” with a link to www.elegantexperiments.net

 Will you make something out of this work?
 We would be very interested to see the result!